walleo860/SkyLineSearch/README.md

   2) Queries The National Map API for 3D elevation maps that contain said bounding box
   3) Determines what other clusters are also within the bounds of the downloaded map
   4) Loops through each of these clusters including the one from step one.
-  4a) Creates a bounding bo x for a cluster's points 4b) Rasterizes a portion of the contour layer downloaded in step 2 with a bounding box created in 4a 4c) Extracts the elevation at each point along the line and updates the attribute table 4d) If a cluster has values for all its points it is added to a vector of clusters to skip and is skipped when the while loop comes to it again
+  4a) Creates a bounding box for a cluster's points 4b) Rasterizes a portion of the contour layer downloaded in step 2 with a bounding box created in 4a 4c) Extracts the elevation at each point along the line and updates the attribute table 4d) If a cluster has values for all its points it is added to a vector of clusters to skip and is skipped when the while loop comes to it again